walkerRnD/codebuff/knowledge.md

 6. Remember that imports automatically remove 'src' from the path.
 When editing files, always include 'src' in the file path if it's part of the actual directory structure.

 ## Knowledge Management
+## Knowledge File Management

 - Knowledge is stored in `knowledge.md` files, which can be created in relevant directories throughout the project.
 - Mani automatically updates knowledge files when learning new information or correcting mistakes.
 - Developers are encouraged to review and commit knowledge file changes to share insights across the team.

+When updating knowledge files:

+1. Focus on high-level impacts and overall project direction, rather than specific implementation details.
+2. Summarize changes in terms of their effect on the project's goals and user experience.
+3. Avoid duplicating information that's already evident from the code itself.
+4. Keep entries concise and relevant to the long-term understanding of the project.
+5. When in doubt, prefer broader, more abstract descriptions over detailed, low-level explanations.

+These guidelines help maintain useful and accessible knowledge files that provide valuable context without becoming overly verbose or quickly outdated.

 ## Terminal Command Execution